 Conventional Loan Waiting Period Requirements After Foreclosure

 Conventional loans have higher underwriting criteria than FHA loans.
 Homebuyers can qualify for conventional loans after foreclosure.
 The minimum waiting period to qualify for a conventional loan is 7 years from the date the recorded date foreclosure.
-The waiting period start clock starts on the date the deed is transferred out of name of the homeowner or the date of the sheriff sale
+The waiting period start clock starts on the date the deed is transferred out of the name of the homeowner or the date of the sheriff sale.

 Conventional Loan Waiting Period After Deed In Lieu And Short Sale

-Unlike government loans, conventional loans have different waiting period requirements on deed in lieu and short sale versus foreclosure.
+Unlike government loans, conventional loans have different waiting period requirements on the deed in lieu and short sale versus a foreclosure.

 For mortgage loan applicants who had a deed in lieu of foreclosure and/or short sale, the waiting period is as follows:

-- 4 year waiting period after short sale
+- 4 year waiting period after a short sale

 - Waiting period start clock starts from the date of short sale reflected on the HUD Settlement Statement

 - 4 year waiting period after the recorded date of the deed in lieu of foreclosure and/or date of sheriff’s sale